different-ai/zero-finance/README.md

 # hyprsqrl - never miss a deadline again

-hyprsqrl is a desktop application that connects with all of your apps and automatically creates bite-sized tasks.
+hyprsqrl is an app to eventually automate all mundane tasks away.
+It connects to your favorite apps including your screen and uses agents to automate tasks one by one.

 <img width="1525" alt="Screenshot 2024-11-06 at 17 26 56" src="https://github.com/user-attachments/assets/9a77ae78-133b-4242-ba59-2c84d551f7d1">